ElenaBurbyga/lighthouse-data-notes/README.md

 # Elena's notes
 ## Summary
-This repository contains all of the notes taken by [Your Name] for the Lighthouse Labs Data Science Bootcamp.
+This repository contains all of the notes taken by Elena for the Lighthouse Labs Data Science Bootcamp taken by [Elena](https://github.com/ElenaBurbyga) for the [Lighthouse Labs](https://www.lighthouselabs.ca/)